-Our customer, an Australian owned online risk trading company, had gone through a period of phenomenal growth, expanding from a small team to over 400 people, to become a significant player in the Australian market.
+Our customer, an Australian owned online risk trading company had gone through a period of phenomenal growth, expanding from a small team to over 400 people, to become a significant player in the Australian market.

 This rapid success gave leadership the confidence to set a vision of market leadership by 2020, which they planned to achieve through a focus on customer experience rather than simply competing on feature parity.

-With his appointment as Chief Information Officer in 2016, Steve Maidment, who had previously been involved in major transformation projects at Australia Post and Telstra, recognized that the company had a lot of catching up to do.
+With his appointment as Chief Information Officer in 2016, Steve Maidment, who had previously been involved in major transformation projects at Australia Post and Telstra, recognised that the company had a lot of catching up to do.

 “Our industry is highly competitive… lead is dictated by who has the best product, and the strongest brand.
 As a young company, [the customer] is still building its brand, so we knew that it had to be through innovation that we would beat the competition.”

 Innovation in a market where competitors were investing heavily in product development would require a step change in product delivery.